aggrhm/quick_script.js/docs/api/client/application.md

 # Application

 The `Application` class is the heart of your web application views.
-You must extend it using the standard coffeescript call, and name it whatever you passed to 'include_quick_script_init'.
+You must extend it using the standard coffeescript call, and name it whatever you passed to `include_quick_script_init`.
 Here you define the name of your application, initialize your application views, and handle routing. `Application` extends the `View` class, so you have all of the functionality available in a normal view.
 For more information, see the `defining` method.

 ## Defining